Why Treating Gum Disease is Important

 How We Treat Periodontitis

 At our Waterloo dental office, we know that every case of gum disease requires a unique treatment plan.
 We provide personalized treatments to help restore the health of your gums and teeth.
 Dr. Ashraf uses different periodontal treatments depending on the severity of your condition, including:

 - Scaling and Root Planing: Scaling and root planing will typically treat cases of mild or moderate gum disease.
 During this procedure, Dr. Ashraf will remove hardened plaque and bacteria from under your gum line, and then smooth out your roots to prevent bacteria from settling to the newly cleaned area.
 Our dentist may also place a slow-release antibiotic below your gums to discourage bacteria growth.

 - Gingivectomy: In more severe cases of gum disease, scaling and root planing may not be enough.
 Gum removal surgery, known as a gingivectomy, can remove infected tissue or reshape gum tissue.
 This treatment allows thorough plaque removal and can help encourage healing after gum disease.

 - Gingival Plastic Surgery: Also known as esthetic gingival plastic surgery, this treatment can help restore the shape and health of your gums after periodontal disease treatment.
 This treatment may also be recommended for patients who feel their smiles are too “gummy”.

 Schedule Your Free Consultation

-One of the most important steps to preventing and treating gum disease is regular bi-annual check-ups with Dr. Ashraf.
+One of the most important steps to preventing and treating gum disease is through good oral hygiene and regular bi-annual check-ups with Dr. Ashraf.
 If you have any questions, don’t hesitate to give us a call.
 We are delighted to answer any questions you have and are happy to schedule your next appointment.
-Why wait?
-Schedule your visit with us today.